hasura/ndc-spec/specification/src/specification/queries/README.md

 ## Requirements

 - If the request specifies `variables`, then the response must contain one [`RowSet`](../../reference/types.md#rowset) for each collection of variables provided.
 If not, the data connector should respond as if `variables` were set to a single empty collection of variables: `[{}]`.
-- If the request specifies `fields`, then the response must contain `rows` according to the [schema](../schema/README.md) advertised for the requested `table`.
+- If the request specifies `fields`, then the response must contain `rows` according to the [schema](../schema/README.md) advertised for the requested `collection`.
 - If the request specifies `aggregates` then the response must contain `aggregates`, with one response key per requested aggregate, using the same keys.
 See [aggregates](./aggregates.md).
-- If the request specifies `arguments`, then the implementation must validate the provided arguments against the types specified by the table's [schema](../schema/README.md).
+- If the request specifies `arguments`, then the implementation must validate the provided arguments against the types specified by the collection's [schema](../schema/README.md).
 See [arguments](./arguments.md).